ZcashFoundation/zebra/book/src/dev/rfcs/0012-value-pools.md

 In this design, we assume that all coinbase outputs are valid, to avoid checking the newly created coinbase value, and the miner fees.

-The coinbase value and miner feel rules will be checked as part of a future design.
+The coinbase value and miner fee rules will be checked as part of a future design.

 ### Exceptions and Edge Cases